mukhal/arabic-UlmFit/README.md

 ### (3a.
 Pretrain the Wikipedia language model)

-I use the LM imeplementation found the pytorch [examples](https://github.com/pytorch/examples/tree/master/word_language_model)
+My code is based on the LM imeplementation found the pytorch [examples](https://github.com/pytorch/examples/tree/master/word_language_model) with the addition of Slanted Triangular and Discriminative learning rates which are employed during finetuning the LM on the target dataset.

 Usage: